ikatson/rust-sstb/README.md

 # TODO ([x] means done)
+- [ ] Prettify and publish benchmark results in the readme.
+For now one can "cargo bench" and look at the reports.
-- [ ] cache=none does not work.
+- [x] cache=none does not work.
 It uses unbounded cache as default which is incorrect.
 - [-] open-source
   - [x] write README with badges
   - [ ] Travis tests etc